sergioaz/urbansdk/README.md

-# 🛰 Urban SDK - Traffic Analysis Microservice
+# 🛰 Urban Traffic SDK - Traffic Analysis Microservice

 ## Overview
 As a Senior Engineer at Bright New Company, you'll be designing geospatial microservices using modern Python frameworks and scalable data backends.
 This assignment simulates a real-world task using traffic speed data to provide spatial insights through an API and visualization.